 So you've heard of reusable nappies, but you're just not buying the benefits - it can't be AS good for the environment as people claim, surely?
 Well you're in luck!
 Because I'm going to walk you through all the common thoughts, myths and misconceptions that we hear all the time as reusable nappy specialists!
-If you're a skeptic, a convert, or somewhere on the fence then keep reading to find out why reusables truly ARE better all round.
+If you're a skeptic, a convert, or somewhere on the fence then keep reading to find out which type of nappy is actually better.

 Not to mention that our household waste water is easily treated and made safe to re-enter our waterways - with the waste and detergent removed as it would be anyway.
 However, the waste water from the materials used to produce disposable nappies are incredibly dirty, containing chlorine and carcinogenic pollutants which are polluting our seas every single day.

 Let me guess, all those newborn blowouts and throw ups have you changing more outfits daily than you can even count.
-What if I told you that I have never ever, in 3 years and two babies, experienced a poop explosion?
-Reusable nappies have such better containment, the back, leg and sometimes even tummy elastics mean that all poop is stopped in it's tracks.
+What if I told you that in 3 years and two babies, I have never experienced a poop explosion?
+Genuinely!
+Reusable nappies have such better containment, the super soft back, leg and sometimes even tummy elastics mean that all poop is stopped in it's tracks.
 This means you're washing way less outfits per week, counteracting the nappy wash!
 No midday baths or ruined mustard poop-stained outfits, just full containment in every situation.
 This also means you're reducing baby clothes washing, which counteracts the additional nappy wash!

 We're not sure where the rumour of wee leaks began, probably from the days before proper PUL nappy wraps.
 But our experience is that cloth is equal, if not better, than disposables at containing wees in the daytime, and definitely better at night time.
 With a disposable it they don't work, then there's not much to be done.
 This can be particularly frustrating when baby starts sleeping through the night and they are waking up soaked every morning.
 With cloth nappies you can easily adjust the fit, increase absorbency, add a liner, and tweak the nappy until you have the perfect fit for your little one.
 There are specific night-time reusable nappies which have extra absorbency and will last 10-12 hours at night time.

 Surely the energy used to wash them can't be eco-friendly?